deckhouse/virtualization/images/cdi-artifact/patches/README.md

 #### `011-change-storage-class-for-scratch-pvc.patch`

+Force setting an empty string to Status.ScratchSpaceStorageClass if config field ScratchSpaceStorageClass is empty to prevent using the default storage class name for the scratch pvc.

-Set the storage class name for the scratch pvc from the original pvc that will own the scratch pvc, or set it to an empty value if not available.
+The empty string in Status.ScratchSpaceStorageClass will force the cdi-operator to set the storage class name for the scratch pvc from the original pvc that will own the scratch pvc, or set it to an empty value if not available.

 #### `012-add-caps-for-deckhouse-provisioners.patch`